Dynamics of quantum coherence in many-body localized systems: Measures of quantum coherence

 where $S$ represents the von Neumann entropy and $\rho_{\text{diag}}$ is obtained from $\rho$ by removing all its off-diagonal entries.

-The notions of local coherence and intrinsic coherence were introduced in Ref.\cite{PhysRevLett.116.150504}.
-We can then study the properties of the total coherence of the system and the local coherence of a specific subsystem in many-body dynamics.
-Figure.\ref{Illustration:fig} (a) illustrates that the total coherence of the whole system has contributions from the local coherence on subsystems and the intrinsic coherence between subsystems by a specific example.
-In this paper, we calculate the total coherence of the whole system and the local coherence of any dimension subsystem, uniformly using the coherence measures in Eq.\eqref{Cl1} and Eq.\eqref{Cren}, where the local coherence of the subsystem uses the corresponding reduced density matrix.
-For the local coherence of the $n$-site subsystem ($2\leq n < N$), we averaged all the nearest-neighbor $n$-site subsystems, refer to Figure.\ref{Illustration:fig} (b).
-The $n$-site local coherence can be expressed as,
+The notions of local coherence and intrinsic coherence were introduced in Ref.~\cite{PhysRevLett.116.150504}.
+We can now study the properties of the total coherence of the system and the local coherence of a specific subsystem in many-body dynamics.
+Figure~\ref{Illustration:fig}-(a) illustrates that the total coherence of the whole system has contributions from the local coherence in subsystems and the intrinsic coherence between subsystems using a specific example.
+Since the measure of coherence depends on the basis, we choose the tensor product basis, formed by the vacuum state $|0\rangle$ and the excited state $|1\rangle$ of the fermion, as the preferred basis throughout the paper.
+Then, we calculate the total coherence of the whole system and the local coherence of any dimensional subsystems, uniformly using the coherence measures in Eqs.~\eqref{Cl1} and ~\eqref{Cren}, where the local coherence of the subsystem uses the corresponding reduced density matrix.
+For the local coherence of the $n$-site subsystem ($2\leq n < N$), we averaged all the nearest-neighbor $n$-site subsystems, [see Fig.~\ref{Illustration:fig}-(b)].
+The $n$-site local coherence can be expressed as